Korean People's Army: History

 Under Kim Jong Il, the KPA effectively exercised full control of both the Politburo and the CMC, the KPA General Political and General Staff Departments and the Ministry of Defence, all having KPA representatives with a minimum general officer rank.
 During this period the primary path for command and control of the KPA extended through the National Defence Commission which was led by its chairman Kim Jong Il until 2011, to the Ministry of Defence and its General Staff Department.
 From there on, command and control flowed to the various bureaus and operational units.
 A secondary path, to ensure political control of the military establishment, extended through the CMC.
 The party's power was diluted; the CMC was stripped of its authority to command the KPA in 2010.
 The KPA party committee outranked provincial party committees, while KPA's General Political Bureau (GPB) had equal status to the WPK Central Committee.

-The organization of the KPA leadership was reformed again under Kim Jong Un.
+The organisation of the KPA leadership was reformed again under Kim Jong Un.
 The Supreme People's Assembly (SPA) amended the constitution in June 2016, abolishing the National Defence Commission (NDC) except in times of war, and replacing it with the State Affairs Commission (SAC), which was named the "supreme policy-oriented leadership body of State power".
 Kim became the chairman of the State Affairs Commission on 29 June 2016.
 These amendments marked the decrease of the military's influence, with the newly established SAC including more civilian and less military members than the NDC.
 The constitution was further amended in 2019.
 The constitution now stipulated that the mission of North Korea's armed forces was to "defend unto death the Party Central Committee headed by the great Comrade Kim Jong Un".
 The chairman of the State Affairs Commission was named as the commander-in-chief of the armed forces as well as the "supreme representative of all the Korean people".

 The 8th WPK Congress held in 2021 marked the consolidation of WPK control over the army, as well as a further decrease in the army's power; the number of military delegates dropped from 719 in the 7th Congress to 408.
 Politburo members increased from 28 to 30, though incumbent military elite membership decreased from eight to six.
 "Military-first policy" was also removed from the charter, being replaced by "people-first politics".
 During the speech to the Congress, Kim Jong Un did not mention "army of the leader" to refer to the KPA, as it has been referred as before, instead naming it as an "army of the party", thus moving the party-army relations in the country closer to the ones typically found in other socialist states.